jmandel/smart-imaging/README.md

 * https://imaging-app.argo.run is a Demo SMART Imaging App that can connect to any SMART on FHIR Clinical + Imaging endpoints.

 * https://imaging.argo.run/smart-sandbox/fhir/ImagingStudy is a SMART on FHIR FHIR Imaging endpoint.
-This `/smart-sandbox` configuration is backed by [`./server/config/smart-sandbox.json`](./server/config/smart-sandbox.json), which means that it will introspect access tokens against SMART's sandbox authorization server, so clients must use https://launch.smarthealthit.org to get an access token before making imaging requests.
 Note that `smart-sandbox` can be replaced with other configuration keys to change server behavior.
-See <a href="config">config section</a> below.
+See <a href="#config">config section</a> below.

 # Understanding the SMRAT Imaging Demo Stack